yuxing26liu/Power-Outage-Predictor/index.md

   frameborder="0"
 ></iframe>

-### Outage Duration by Climate Region
+Through both of these graphs, we can see that California leads with the highest number of outages, followed by Texas, Michigan, and Washington.
+States with large populations, varied terrain, or weather exposure tend to experience more frequent outages.
+The long tail of the distribution shows many states with relatively few major outages, indicating regional variation in outage frequency.

+## Bivariate Analysis
+We then performed bivariate analysis to examine the relationship between two of our columns.

-Are certain climate regions more prone to severe outages (longer duration or more affected customers)?
+We first tried to see if certain climate regions were more prone to severe outages (longer duration or more affected customers) through our **box plot**.

 <iframe
   src="assets/outage_by_climate_region.html"
   width="800"